shivani-tomar/Inresting_facts/Scientific_facts/facts.md

 NH3CONH3 (Amonium cynate) is the first compound on the earth which decomposes into urea and then CO2 , H2O and N2O.
 That's why Earth is suitable planet for life.

+Saturn is the most beautiful planet in our solar system due to the rings revolving around it.

+Pluto is the coolest planet of our solar system which presence was calculated by scientists before its discovery.
+And it is the only planet whose orbit crosses the orbit of Neptune.

+Helica comet is seen after 70 year and last time it was seen in 1976.

+Solar ecllipse always fall on dark night and lunar ecllipse always fall on full moon night.